hifight/hifight.github.io/footsies-free-privacy.md

 	</p> <p>
-	  The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at FOOTSIES Rollback Edition unless otherwise defined in this Privacy Policy.
+	  The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at FOOTSIES Free Edition unless otherwise defined in this Privacy Policy.
 	</p> <p><strong>Information Collection and Use</strong></p> <p>
 	  For a better experience, while using our Service, I may require you to provide us with certain personally